-Johannesburg - Comair Limited [JSE:COM]
+Johannesburg - Comair Limited [JSE:COM] on Tuesday reported

 a 76.10% drop in diluted headline earnings per share for the year ended June

 2012 to 3.8 cents from the 15.9 cents recorded in the previous year.